PunkUnicorn/The-Return-of-Tom-Thumb/Character - Others/Croconossorus - origin.md

 ### A Croconossorus “Tale”

-(As translated from the tablets of “ancient Hadriel” by “Majalofalic the occasional”, one summers day.
-* Parts marked __unreadable__ either missing or damaged.)
+### As translated from the tablets of “ancient Hadriel” by “Majalofalic the occasional”, one summers day.
+Parts marked 'unreadable' either missing or damaged.

 ![](old-paper-by-grunge.jpg)

 #### 1)

 | O, Croconossorus of Fable,